-A common fear among all Windows users migrating/trying out Linux is that they’d miss all their programs and games they enjoyed running on Windows installations.
+A common fear among all Windows users migrating/trying out Linux is that they’d miss all the programs and games they enjoyed running on Windows installations.
 A peculiar myth is that Linux overwrites Windows partitions while installing.
-Its completely wrong, and dual booting is quite possible with Linux.
+It’s completely wrong, and dual booting is quite possible with Linux.
 And with Wubi/Mint4Win, it’s easier than installing Windows X in addition to Windows 7/8/10.
 In this guide, we will learn how to install Ubuntu/Linux Mint or Wubi Linux Mint on Windows.

-Wubi and Mint4Win are two gems, coded by some noble souls on the Internet, make Linux atop Windows installation a breeze.
+Wubi and Mint4Win are two gems, coded by some noble souls on the Internet (who weren’t procrastinating or playing games at Mystino Casino), making Linux atop Windows installation a breeze.
 You won’t even have to go through the partitioning bit.

 Wubi is an acronym for Windows Ubuntu Installer.
 You can also call it Wubi for Linux Mint.
 Mint4Win is built for Linux Mint for the same purpose.

 Steps to install Ubuntu Linux Mint on Windows using Wubi/Mint4Win?

 Please note that although the two tools are well tested by many worldwide, including us.
-Neither the user or the developers take any responsibility in case of any bootloader corruption or Partition table malfunction.
+Neither the user nor the developers take any responsibility in case of any bootloader corruption or Partition table malfunction.

 Requirements to install Ubuntu/Linux Mint on Windows?